-"I grew up in Lexington.
-I worked half a block from where this happened," Attorney General Andy Beshear told WKYT's Miranda Combs.
+"I grew up in Lexington, and I worked half a block from where this happened," Attorney General Andy Beshear said.

-Beshear continued, "So Josh and I each grab an arm, got him out, and at this point he is down on a downtown street in Lexington at three-something in the afternoon on a Thursday, dying between two cars."
+"So Josh and I each grab an arm, got him out and at this point, he is down on a downtown street in Lexington at three-something in the afternoon on a Thursday, dying between two cars," Beshear said.